Russell Doughten: A Thief in the Night

-While the films were clearly made on a low budget, and the dated 1970s fashions shown in the early films provide unintentional amusement today, there is no denying the series' influence among Christian fundamentalists.
-A Thief in the Night is said to be the most widely seen Gospel film in the world and has been influential in many conversions to Christianity.
-Tim LaHaye and Jerry B. Jenkins cite Doughten's films as being the primary influence for their million selling Left Behind series of books and films.
+In 2012 it was estimated by Christianity Today that 300 million people had seen A Thief in the Night; Thompson claimed 4 million conversions to Christianity.
+Tim LaHaye and Jerry B. Jenkins cite A Thief in the Night as being the primary influence for their million-selling Left Behind series of books and films.
 Doughten's films have been frequently shown in churches and on Christian television stations.

-Later Years
+Later years

 Doughten continued to produce films through Heartland Productions even during the time the Thief franchise was continuing.
 Some of his later credits through Heartland were Sammy (1977), Nite Song (1978), Whitcomb's War (1980), and Face in the Mirror (1988).

-The volume of work Doughten produced through Heartland Productions, Mark IV Productions, and Russell Doughten Productions ranks him as the leading filmmaker in the history of Iowa.
+The volume of work Doughten produced through Heartland Productions, Mark IV Productions, and Russell Doughten Productions ranks him as the leading filmmaker from Iowa.
 In 2001, Doughten was awarded the Lifetime Achievement Award at the WYSIWYG Film Festival, and the National Religious Broadcasters Association presented him the Milestone Award for 50 years of achievement in presenting the gospel through film.

-Casting agent Kimberly Busbee referred to Doughen as "the godfather of independent film in Iowa."
-He was a regular attendee at Iowa's Wild Rose Independent Film Festival, and had mentored many indie filmmakers in Iowa.
+Casting agent Kimberly Busbee referred to Doughten as "the godfather of independent film in Iowa."
+He was a regular attendee at Wild Rose Independent Film Festival in Des Moines and had mentored many indie filmmakers in Iowa.

 Doughten died from a cardiac-related illness on August 19, 2013.